 Well, we saved the best for last:

 Amazing, isn’t it?
+This explains the availability of so many plugins and official WordPress hosting services.
 It probably won’t come as a surprise our very own TechJury is also a member of the WordPress fanclub.

 And it’s quite a big fanclub.